(Updated Feb. 13, 2018)

 Invokana belongs to a class of drugs known as sodium-glucose cotransporter-2 (SGLT2) inhibitors.
-These drugs lower blood sugar levels in type 2 diabetes patients, but they may also cause dangerous side effects, including diabetic ketoacidosis (DKA) and kidney problems well as kidney problems.
+These drugs lower blood sugar levels in type 2 diabetes patients, but they may also cause dangerous side effects, including diabetic ketoacidosis (DKA) and kidney problems.

-Some patients are filing lawsuits against Johnson & Johnson and other drug companies, claiming that manufacturers did not sufficiently warn about SGLT2 inhibitor side effects.
+Some patients have filed lawsuits against Johnson & Johnson and other drug companies, claiming they did not sufficiently warn about SGLT2 inhibitor side effects.